shishkina/ice-cream-shop/README.md

 ## 🚀 LAB!

-Get your `icecream-begin` app to look like the one we've been working on!
+Get your `icecream-app-begin` app to look like the one we've been working on!

 # Step 2: Create our `Home`, `IceCreamController`, `IceCreamList`, and `IceCream` components.